Ichikyube/Codelite-Technical-Test--News-FE--Valentino-Noor-Alam/README.md

-To run the project, after composer install && npm install,
+1. To run the project, after composer install && npm install,

-run 'php artisan serve --port 8001'
+2. Run 'php artisan serve --port 8001'

-in another terminal run 'npm run dev'
+3. In another terminal run 'npm run dev'

-now open the backend part of the project, after 'composer install'
+4. Now open the backend part of the project, after 'composer install'

-run 'php artisan serve', and then setting up your project database on .env.
+5. Run 'php artisan serve', and then setting up your project database on .env.

-In another terminal, run 'php artisan storage:link'
+6. In another terminal, run 'php artisan storage:link'

-after that 'php artisan migrate && php artisan db:seed'
+7.  after that 'php artisan migrate && php artisan db:seed'

 to login use: